A coco naughty panna cotta that vegans, too, can enjoy

 - Place the coconut cream in the fridge.
 Alternatively, whip heavy cream until it becomes dense (not too thick) and put it in the refrigerator.

-Inside an S-blade food processor ground the almonds until almost buttery.
+Inside an S-blade food processor process the almonds until almost buttery.

 - In a medium pot, whisk together almond milk, coconut milk, erythritol, and ground almonds.
 Bring to boil slowly and whisk until erythritol dissolves.
 Set aside.

 - Dissolve agar-agar in coconut water.
 Slowly heat up (in a microwave if you wish) until it dissolves completely.

 - Add the agar-agar to the hot almond-coconut mixture, and whisk.